SubbulakshmiRS/subbulakshmirs.github.io/_posts/2020-04-01-whats-jekyll.md

 color: '#637a91'
 tags:
 - "dicarapida"
 twitter_text: "Favicons, touch icons e tile icons..."
-  introduction: "Qual a importância dos favicons, touch icons e tile icons.
-Como criá-los automáticamente e como usá-los em seu site."
+introduction: "whatever does jekyll mean"
 ---

 [Jekyll](https://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):